alex-costanzino/VeryLargeScaleIntegration/README.md

     │   │   └── solution-visualizer.py                                # Routine to visualize solutions
     │   ├── report.pdf
     │   └── stats.xlsx                                                # Statistics to evaluate models
-    ├── LICENSE
+    ├── bib                                                           # Contains some of the papers used in this project ├── LICENSE
     └── README.md
 ```